istio/istio.io/content/docs/examples/advanced-egress/egress-gateway-mtls-origination/index.md

 The [Configure an egress gateway](/docs/examples/advanced-egress/egress-gateway) example describes how to configure Istio to direct the egress traffic through a dedicated service called _egress gateway_.
 This example shows how to configure an egress gateway to enable mutual TLS for traffic to external services.

-You will deploy an [NGINX](https://www.nginx.com/) server in your Kubernetes cluster without injecting Istio sidecar proxy into it.
-This server will simulate a host `nginx.example.com` outside the Istio service mesh.
+To simulate a host outside the Istio service mesh, namely `nginx.example.com`, you deploy an [NGINX](https://www.nginx.com/) server in your Kubernetes cluster without injecting an Istio sidecar proxy into the server's pod.

-Then you will configure the Egress Gateway to perform mutual TLS with this server.
+Then you configure an egress gateway to perform mutual TLS with the created NGINX server.
-Finally, you will direct the traffic from the application pods inside the mesh to the server outside the mesh through the Egress Gateway.
-The Egress Gateway will perform mutual TLS origination with the NGINX server.
+Finally, you direct the traffic from the application pods inside the mesh to the created server outside the mesh through the egress gateway.

 ## Generate client and server certificates and keys